mobizt/FirebaseClient/README.md

  - [LegacyToken](/examples/App/AppInitialization/Async/Callback/TokenAuth/LegacyToken/)

- The following class is for non-authentication acesss.
+ The following class is for non-authentication acesss the Firebase/Google Cloud APIs when the securiry rules allowed for public access.

  - [NoAuth](/examples/App/AppInitialization/Async/Callback/NoAuth/)